Be Prepared for Flooding

 In 2021, work was completed on the new Pitt Polder Pump Station.
 The new pump station meets the current provincial standards and also includes fish-friendly pumps, allowing for the safe passage of fish, while helping keep fields arable, and benefit farming families in the community.
 Additional associated structural dike improvements and culvert replacements were also made, as well as all new electrical and mechanical control systems.
 In addition, the new station will provide annual energy efficiency and reduce emissions, as well as reduced operating, maintenance, and repair costs.

 This new pump station is a critical component of our city’s diking and drainage system and provides enhanced safety and flood mitigation to over 1,650 hectares of agricultural land.
 For more information, read the full media release here.

 Pump replacements and upgrades are also underway at the Fenton Road and Baynes Road pump stations including a back-up generator at the Baynes Road Pump Station.
 Back-up generators were recently installed at Kennedy Road, McKechnie Road and Fenton Road pump stations as well.
 These projects were partially funded by additional provincial grants.

 Image of new Pitt Polder Pump Station (2021)

 Flood response plan

 The City has a flood response plan based on Fraser River levels in Mission, which may flood first.
-In the event of a major emergency, the City’s Emergency Operations Centre (EOC) will be activated.
+In the event of a major emergency, the City’s Emergency Operations Centre (EOC) will be activated and would coordinate resources, volunteers, and communication to residents.
 The City’s emergency coordinator works closely with the Katzie First Nation’s EOC.